turbo-sim/turboflow/projects/thermodynamic_cycles/work_progress.md

 - Added functionality to ensured the objective function are numeric.
 - Incorporated constraint and objective normalization options.
 - Improved the callback function to save convergence history.
+- Added option to specify the cycle topology in the configuration file and error message listing available options in case the cycle topology is invalid.
+- Modified objective/constraint parsing.
+Now all variables being parsed during configuration reading have to be preceded by '$'.
+The rendering function was extended to handle variables that are Numpy arrays (e.g., the vector of temperature differences across a heat exchanger).

 ### File IO
 - Encapsulated all problem parameters in a YAML configuration file.
 - Devised a method for normalizing constraints according to the configuration file.